Input design for the optimal control of networked moments: Introduction

 \section{Introduction}

-Understanding the controllability of complex graphical and network systems has become an issue of foremost concern\footnote{In the words of \cite{liu2011controllability}, ``The ultimate proof of our understanding of natural or technological systems is reflected in our ability to control them.''} for research across a diverse set of fields\footnote{A comprehensive overview of advances in the study of controllability of complex systems is provided in \cite{liu2016control}.}, including biology \cite{gu2015controllability,wuchty2014controllability} engineering \cite{li2016characterizing,li2015critical}, and the social sciences \cite{cremonini2017controllability,da2018topology,solimine2020political}.
-In particular, finding a set of leaders, drivers, or actuators from which the dynamics of the system can be controlled most efficiently is an important problem, and one which has recently received an influx of attention \cite{li2015minimum,gao2020optimal,lindmark2018minimum,jia2013control,pasqualetti2014controllability,lindmark2020centrality,baggio2019gramian,klickstein2020selecting}.
-The majority of this prior work is aimed at answering the following question: to which nodes will control input be sent in order to drive the network to a given final state with the least effort?
-In this work, we attack the problem from a new angle; rather than taking the desired final state as given, can we find, given some driver set, the {\it state} which satisfies the goal and is achievable at the lowest possible energy cost?
-Further, how should an input placement schematic be chosen to reduce control energy, when this final state is taken to be only restricted to satisfy certain features in distribution, rather than taken as fixed and exogenous?
+Finding a set of leaders, drivers, or actuators from which the dynamics of the system can be controlled most efficiently is an important problem, and one which has recently received an influx of attention \cite{li2015minimum,gao2020optimal,lindmark2018minimum,jia2013control,pasqualetti2014controllability,lindmark2020centrality,baggio2019gramian,klickstein2020selecting}.
+We approach the problem from a new angle; rather than taking the desired final state as given, we search first for the {\it state} that satisfies the goal at minimum cost.
+Then, we examine the placement of inputs to optimally adjust the output measure.

-Specifically, the problem that we address is: given some (potentially nonlinear) goal constraints for the final state, a time frame, and a limited number of controllers, choose the control configuration which can achieve these goals with minimum energy.
-An example goal might be that the average state of a node at the end of the given time frame must be less than or equal to some threshold value.
-We will also examine this problem with constraints on higher-order moments, using quadratic constraints.